GoogleChrome/ip-protection/Masked-Domain-List.md

 exct.net                                         | Salesforce                                                     | Not Impacted By Script Blocking
 igodigital.com                                   | Salesforce                                                     | Not Impacted By Script Blocking
 krux.com                                         | Salesforce                                                     | Not Impacted By Script Blocking
-kruxdigital.com                                  | Salesforce                                                     | Not Impacted By Script Blocking
 krxd.net                                         | Salesforce                                                     | Not Impacted By Script Blocking
 leadforce1.com                                   | Salesforce                                                     | Not Impacted By Script Blocking
 mybuys.com                                       | Salesforce                                                     | Not Impacted By Script Blocking